hsotoparada/DeepPhasePick/README.md

 Use the optional argument `save_picks = True` (by default is `False`) to save a dictionary containing relevant information on preliminary and refined phase picks.

-### 4. Plotting results
+### 4. Plotting predicted P and S phases

-...

-### 4. DeepPhasePick worflow -- OLD

-(3.3) Plotting continuous waveform with predicted P and S phases, and corresponding predicted probability time series.
+To plot the continuous waveforms together with the predicted P and S phases, use:

-Two type of output plots can be generated.
-The function **plot_predicted_wf_phases** creates plots including predicted phase onsets on seismic waveforms.
-The function **plot_predicted_wf_phases_prob** additionally includes predicted probability time series.
-The function **plotly_predicted_wf_phases** (requires the installation of the library plotly), creates interactive plots of the predicted phase onsets on seismic waveforms and predicted probability time series, where predicted picks can be visualized in more detailed.
-In all the above plots, the phase onsets shown are the refined picks.
+    util.plot_predicted_wf_phases(dpp_config, dpp_data, dpp_model)

+Three additional optional arguments allow to modify the plots content.
-Moreover, the user-defined parameter **dct\_out['plot_comps']** controls which seismogram components are plotted.
+The argument `plot_comps` (by default is ['Z','E']) defines which seismogram components are plotted.
+The argument `plot_probs` (by default is [], so no time series are shown) the probability time series of which classes are plotted.
+Finally, the argument `shift_probs` (by default is True) controlls if the plotted probability time series are shifted in time, according to the optimized hyperparamter values defining the picking window for each class.

 ## Citation: